 “Please be careful, Sir.
-There might be explosives inside,” said the other officer.
+There might be explosives inside,” said the other officer with a surgical needle mark along his philtrum.
 His name was Igor.
 Nobody had ever told Igor he was special, nor was he drafted into the military when he was fourteen.
-There wasn’t any sappy letter inside his military pouch, just a few grams of cocaine for the nights he wanted to run away from the cacophony of voices inside his head.
+He carried no sappy letter inside his military pouch, just a few grams of cocaine for the nights he wanted to run away from the cacophony of voices inside his head.
 Just yesterday, he dropped most of the stuff onto the floor and had to scramble on the ground, trying to sniff it with a plastic straw.
 He couldn’t waste it.
 He needed the high.

 “If they wanted to drop a bomb, they would have just dropped a bomb,” Pavel chimed in.
 Nevertheless, Dzyuba took a step back.

 “No. There could be supplies inside.
 We may damage whatever’s in this.”
-They might attract unwanted attention, that was what Dzyuba was thinking, “Has anybody else learned of this?”
+They might attract unwanted attention, Dzyuba thought.
+“Has anybody else learned of this?”

-“I’ve never seen something like this attached to a safe before,” murmured Pavel, engrossed in the beeping green light.
-Igor elbowed him, put a finger on his lips, and whispered a ‘shhh’.
+“I’ve never seen something like this,” murmured Pavel, engrossed in the blinking green light.
+Igor elbowed him, put a finger on his lips, and whispered a ‘Shhh’.